Basics and Bling

 Months after that amazing news, a careless and callous neighbor created a situation that shot Loolwa’s stress levels through the roof, for four months straight.
 Her next ultrasound and bloodwork, right on the heels of that period, indicated that the nodules had grown by a whopping 15% and that her cholesterol and blood sugar levels had skyrocketed, the former to dangerous levels – suddenly putting Loolwa at risk of heart disease on top of the cancer.
 While Loolwa initially felt devastated, she chose to respond to the situation by diving even deeper into her healing process.
 She put all her belongings into storage and traveled for several months – among other things, living in Kauai for two months, where she spent her days swimming in the ocean, hiking in the mountains, cycling on the coastal path, kayaking in the rivers, drumming on the beach, and otherwise resting and rejuvenating.

 The bottom line is that Loolwa will do whatever it takes to heal herself naturally.
-Today Loolwa lives in a small forest town and continues with her mind-body medicine practices – most importantly, playing with her punk rock band, Iraqis in Pajamas.
+Today Loolwa lives in a small forest town and continues with her mind-body medicine practices – most importantly, playing with her all-originals band, Iraqis in Pajamas.
 Find out more about Loolwa’s music!